Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 You can tell overloading apart from real signals with two methods:

-1) **By tuning around and seeing if the signal moves consistently with the direction you tuned in:**
+1) **By tuning around and seeing if the signal moves consistently with the direction you tuned in:** <br>
 ![Video of an FFT being tuned around with a normal signal in the middle](../../assets/images/Radio/Real_signal_on_FFT.gif) <br>
 *This is a real FM station broadcasting on 107.1 MHz, you can see it moving consistently with the tuning direction.
 We can disregard the small overloading bump on the right for the sake of the demonstration.* <br>
 ![Video of an FFT being tuned around with a lot of overloading present](../../assets/images/Radio/Overloading_signal_on_FFT.gif) <br>
 *After upping the gain, you can see still see the original station at 107.1 MHz, but now in addition to several bumps that don't move consistently when tuning around (Move right when tuning left and vice versa).*

-2) **By lowering the gain and seeing if any signals suddenly disappear**
+2) **By lowering the gain and seeing if any signals abruptly disappear**
 ![Video of an FFT with the gain slowly being lowered](../../assets/images/Radio/Overloading_check.gif) <br>
-*You can see the strong overloading suddenly disappear when the gain is lowered*
+*You can see the strong overloading abruptly disappear when the gain is lowered, unlike the FM station which remains visible*

 # Mistakes and pitfalls